romansp/romansp.github.io/content/blog/handle-version-skew-after-new-deployment-with-vite-and-vue-router/index.md

 In our router config example `UserDetails` bundle chunk file name may look like, `UserDetails-BZBpiADS.js`.
 This hash is computed by hashing file contents, which means it will change if original file contents change.
 So if content has indeed changed, previously named `UserDetails-BZBpiADS.js` may become `UserDetails-1hmwlKRw.js`.

 When a new deployment occurs, the hosting service may delete the assets from previous deployments.
 As a result, a user who visited your site before the new deployment might encounter an import error.
 This error happens because the assets running on that user's device are outdated and it tries to import the corresponding old chunk, which is deleted.
+And thus HTTP request to fetch this missing chunk results in 404 Not Found error.

 We would like to handle such chunk loading errors.
 For example we could do a hard app reload at the route where users tries to navigate to.
 This will reload main JS bundle and get new URLs to all other asynchronously loaded chunks.